freeCodeCamp/freeCodeCamp/guide/english/php/substring/index.md

 ## Example

-Below is an example of how you could use a do while loop in a real world situation:
+Below is an example of how you could use the substring function in a real world situation:

 ```
 <?php